 He saw Beaux and dropped his mail.
 He ran to him and gave him a big hug.
 “I know you; you are my friend Miss Yolanda’s boy.”
-The dirty bag continued to lick Beaux.
+The dirty boy continued to lick Beaux.
 “She was so wonderful to me.
 She said we are brothers.
 We are going to be brothers.
 Come with me.”

 Harry began to drag Beaux down the road, frequently stopping to hug him and ask him more about his mom.

 Harry finished his route.
 I told them it was almost time for the big welcoming party for new angels.
 There would be lots of food, especially chocolate cake and other tasties we dogs can’t eat on the mortal side.
-I told them we needed to pick up two more dogs.

 I met a pretty white dog, with a red head and tail, sitting by the road.
 I introduced the new Angel, Sassy, to Beaux and Harry.
 Sassy was 14 years old and lived with her mom Melissa Samens in Wisconson.
 Sassy was learning how to cross the River of Life as a spirit and trying to comfort her broken hearted mom.
 “I just want her to know I will always be there,” Sassy said She had friend at the Bridge, but I told her to come with us where she would meet hundreds of more friends that would help her take her mind off of missing her mom and provide lots of fun for her while she was waiting for her family to be reunited.